picoruby/picoruby/README.md

 ### Roadmap

-PicoRuby is still developing halfway towards finishing as of 2021.
+PicoRuby is still developing halfway towards finishing as of 2022.

 See implementation roadmap on [issue/6](https://github.com/hasumikin/picoruby/issues/6)

 ### Contributing to PicoRuby

-Fork, fix, then send a pull request.
+Fork, patch, then send a pull request.

 ### Acknowledgement